jtovarro/quay-acs-demo/README.md

 oc create -n quay-enterprise -f quayregistry.yaml
 ```

-Take a look to the pods in quay-enterprise namespace
+Take a look to the pods in quay-enterprise namespace, you should now see all the components running as pods.
 ```
 oc get pods -n quay-enterprise
 ```